aaniaahh/assignments/OOP_Primer/definitions.md

 A Java term that allows classes and methods to operate on different data types without specifying the exact type at compile-time.

+**Getter:**

+A term used in a class to retrieve values from the private attributes, ensuring encapsulation.

 **Inheritance:**